lindsayrutter/bigPint/index.md

 - How to produce static `bigPint` plots
 - How to produce interactive `bigPint` plots
 - How to perform hierarchical clustering and use the clusters in `bigPint` functions
-- A recommended RNA-seq visualization pipeline with example code for you to follow
+- The aforementioned Quick Start recommended RNA-seq visualization pipeline

 ____________________________________________________________________________________